-You will have an initial tax basis in your common units equal to the amount you paid for your common units plus your share of our liabilities, if any.
+You will have an initial tax basis in your common units equal to the amount paid for your common units.
 Your basis will be increased by your share of our income and by increases in your share of our liabilities, if any.
 Your basis will be decreased, but not below zero, by distributions from us, by your share of our losses and by any decrease in your share of our liabilities.